 Many employers offer disability insurance.
 However, this type of insurance often provides benefits only for a limited amount of time.
 Social Security also provides disability benefits, although you may find that Social Security disability benefits are insufficient to meet your income needs.

 If you haven’t yet done so, you may want to explore individual disability insurance.
 These policies allow you to pay premiums today, and then, if you become disabled in the future, you can receive benefits to replace your lost income.
 Some policies will pay benefits all the way to age 65, bridging the gap to retirement.

 It’s also possible that you could be forced to retire early because of a layoff or some other form of restructuring.
-While that situation may not seem likely today, the business world can change quickly.
 No matter what business or industry you’re in, there’s always a risk that conditions could change and your job could be in danger.

 It’s always wise to have an emergency reserve fund.
 As you approach retirement, though, you may want to build up that fund to cover your expenses should you lose your job before retirement age.
 Also, just because you’re nearing the end of your career doesn’t mean you should stop learning and improving your skills and abilities.
 Make yourself more valuable so that if your employer is considering layoffs, you will be less likely to lose your position.

 Finally, you might want to consider the possibility that you may have to leave the working world to provide care for your spouse or some other loved one.
-The U.S. Department of Health and Human Services estimates that 70 percent of all retirees will need long-term care at some point.3
+The U.S. Department of Health and Human Services estimates that most retirees will need long-term care at some point.1

 If your spouse developed an illness or injury that required extended care, would you be able to hire help so you could continue working?
 Or would you have to leave your job to provide the care yourself?
 You may have a parent at an advanced age who requires round-the-clock care.
 You may need to leave your job to provide care for that parent.